 Big Ideas and Enduring Understandings 1.
 How can we determine the difference and define the roles of the author and the illustrator of a text?
 2. How can we identify the different parts of a book?
 3. Why is it important to identify the main topic and retell key details of a text?

 RI.K.1.
 With prompting and support, ask and answer questions about key details in a text RI.K.2 With prompting and support, identify the main topic and retell key details of a text.
 RI.K.5 Identify the front cover, back cover, and title page of a book.
 RI.K.6.
 Name the author and illustrator of a text and define the role of each in presenting the ideas or information in a text.
 RI.K.10.
 Actively engage in group reading activities with purpose and understanding.

+RF.K.1.
+Demonstrate understanding of the organization and basic features of print.
+RF.K.2.
+Demonstrate understanding of spoken words, syllables, and sounds (phonemes).
 RF.K.3.
 Know and apply grade level phonics and word analysis skills and decoding words.
 RF.K.4.
 Read emergent-‐reader texts with purpose and understanding.